Willy Adames Player Props: Brewers vs. Rockies

 Willy Adames At The Plate

-- Adames has four doubles, five home runs and 18 walks while batting .240.
+- Adames is batting .231 with four doubles, five home runs and 18 walks.

-- He has homered in five games this season (17.9%), homering in 4.1% of his trips to the dish.
+- He has hit a long ball in 17.2% of his games this season, and 4% of his chances at the plate.

-- Adames has picked up an RBI in 35.7% of his games this season, with two or more RBI in 10.7% of his games.
-He has also plated three or more runs in two contests.
+- In 34.5% of his games this year, Adames has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.